Edward Mulberry Hodder, M.D. 1810 - 1878

 Trinity Medical School in 1871.
 The facade can unfortunately cannot be seen well from the street due to the high fence.
 University of Toronto Archives and Records Management Services - Image Database

 Trinity Medical School in 1871.
-Nowadays, the facade unfortunately cannot be seen well from the street due to the high fence.
+Nowadays, the facade unfortunately cannot really be seen from the street due to the high fence.

 University of Toronto Archives and Records Management Services – Image Database